ibm-cloud-docs/EventStreams/getting-started.md

      f.
 Click **View credentials** to see the `api_key` and `kafka_brokers_sasl` values.

-3. {: #clone_repository_step notoc} **Clone the Github repository for the sample application**
+3. {: #clone_repository_step notoc} **Clone the GitHub repository for the sample application**.

-   The sample application is stored in Github.
+   The sample application is stored in GitHub.
 Clone the `event-streams-samples` repository by running the clone command from the command line.

    ```
     git clone https://github.com/ibm-messaging/event-streams-samples.git